Skip to page content

 Going home

-You may still have some discomfort when you leave hospital but you will be given a supply of pain relief medication which you should take regularly for the best effect.
-You may also be given some laxatives to take home as minor bowel problems are common after hysterectomy.
+You may still have some discomfort when you leave the hospital but you will be given a supply of pain relief medication.
+This should be taken regularly for the best effect.
+You may also be given laxatives to take home, as minor bowel problems are common after hysterectomy.

-After the surgery you may experience ‘wind pains’ from having medical air inside your abdomen, but these should stop within a few days.
+After the surgery you may experience ‘wind pains’, this is due to having medical air inside your abdomen during the operation.
+These pains should stop within a few days.
 Drinking a small amount of peppermint oil in warm water can help.
-Peppermint oil can be bought in supermarkets and health shops.
+Peppermint oil can be bought in supermarkets and health food shops.

 You may notice some weight gain during the first few weeks following surgery this is because you are less active.
 Hysterectomy itself does not cause weight gain.